-Only courses listed in the online timetable are being offered during the 2018-19 academic year.
+Only courses listed in the online timetable are offered.
 We are not planning to add any more courses (or additional sections to courses currently listed) at this time.
 Please be sure you have taken the prerequisite before attempting enrol in a course.

 Students requiring special permission to take non-Health Sciences courses should contact the department offering the course.
 If/when permission is granted, the department should forward a notice of permission to our office via email (email@example.com) to be noted on your academic record.
 To enrol in the course, you will need to call the helpline at 519-661-2100 when your online registration appointment opens.

 If you receive an error message when registering for a course, be sure to check the prerequisite in the Academic Calendar and the course notes in the online timetable for an explanation.
 It is very important to check the notes and prerequisites when you receive an error message.

 Antirequisites are listed in the Academic Calendar under course descriptions.
 It is important not to take antirequisite courses as you can’t receive academic credit for courses with similar content.
 You need to be especially careful with courses such as HS 3801B (if you haven’t completed it yet), as it’s considered an antirequisite to all other statistics courses at the 2000 level or above.

 Note: When there is an anti-requisite listed, you cannot take that course instead of the Health Sciences course.